Skip to main content

 1. Maturity models: "what stage are we at, overall"

 They give a shared vocabulary and a one-line answer.
-The Gartner AI maturity model describes five stages: Foundational (occasional experimentation, no coordination), Emerging (first pilots, growing leadership interest), Operational, Systemic, up to Transformational (AI is embedded in the way the company works).
+The Gartner AI maturity model describes five stages: Awareness (occasional experimentation, no coordination), Active (first pilots, growing leadership interest), Operational, Systemic, up to Transformational (AI is embedded in the way the company works).

 The five stages of AI maturity — Gartner model